Clicky

 One of the biggest differences is that Yabla’s quizzes (which they call games) have a timed element to them which some people like.
 However, Yabla only offers 6 languages, with no Japanese.

-FluentU vs. Language Learning With NetFlix
+FluentU vs. Language Reactor with Netflix

 Of course, you won’t get all the extra quizzes like with FluentU, and you’ll have to find videos with human translations in your target language (which isn’t always easy), but for a free option with over 30 languages available it’s worth checking out.